 A heat press is central to success when decorating garments with heat transfer materials.
 Your choice of heat press can be based on a variety of factors, including heat press style, features, and performance.

 - Temperature consistency is the most indispensable feature of any heat press.
 Cold spots in the upper platen can lead to ruined garments.

 - Interchangeable platens make application on different garments easier.

 - Digital display ensures accurate pressure and temperature.

 Clamshell presses have a hinge between the upper and lower platens and open similar to a clamshell.
-The heated upper platen then closes down on the lower platen to provide the necessary pressure.
-While easy to use, the clamshell press does require that layout work be done directly under the heat source and may not be as well suited as other models when printing onto thicker garments, such as hooded sweatshirts.
+The heated upper platen closes on the lower platen to apply pressure to the garment being decorated.

-Swinger, or swing-away, presses swing the upper platen away from the lower.
-This allows the user free access to the lower platen without having to reach under the heated upper platen, making garment arrangement and layout easier.
-Because the upper platen swings away, this type of press takes up more space than a clamshell.
+Swinger (swing-away) presses swing the upper platen away from the lower platen.
+This gives the user convenient access to the lower platen without having to reach under the heated upper platen.

-Draw presses have a lower platen that pulls out toward the user.
-Layout can be done without the user reaching under the upper platen, but more workspace is required.
-This type of heat press machine involves a moveable work surface, requiring greater care to be taken to avoid designs shifting out of place before application.
+Draw presses have a lower platen that pulls out toward the operator so that the layout can be done without having to reach underneath the heated upper platen.
+The moveable work surface requires additional care to avoid shifting designs out of place before heat application.